mohammad-dallash/linkedinAutomationTesting/README.md

-and a main/java/package/class that has the web elements and actions the maven (pom.xml ) still the same cuz the deeded dependancy ( selenium) is already exist from task 1 here i applied the testNG concept , read about it
+and a main/java/package/class that has the web elements and actions the maven (pom.xml ) still the same cuz the deeded dependancy ( selenium) is already exist from task 1 here i applied the testNG concept , read about it not that testNG also requires a dependancy in the pom.xml